velkoskis/matic-docs/docs/nightfall/tools/user-sdk-getting-started.md

 ## Available networks

-Polygon Nightfall has been thoroughly tested on `ganache` and `goerli`.
-On Goerli we provide most of the infrastructure required to run Nightfall, except for the client.
+Polygon Nightfall has been thoroughly tested on Ganache` and Goerli.
+On Goerli we provide most of the infrastructure required to run Nightfall, except for the Client.

 By running Nightfall on Ganache, a set of Mock contracts are being deployed.
 On Goerli they have already been deployed.
-Below are the address of the deployed Mock contracts that can be used for testing purposes.
+Below are the addresses of the deployed Mock contracts that can be used for testing purposes.

 | Standard | Ganache | Goerli |
 | --- | --- | --- |